Xeno443/reforgePortable/README.md

 Forge version, but there were  some collisions as as both had different python module requirements and the site-packages directory grew very large, so I tried a fresh start.

-During that I learned a lot of how this python pip thing works as it failed at some dependencies, which revealed that the original portable python zip version had a few files in a different directory than some things, most noticably the wheel build process, expected them to be.
+During that I learned a lot of how this python pip thing works as it failed at some dependencies, which revealed that the original portable python zip version had a few files in a different directory than some steps, most noticably the wheel build process, expected them to be.
 Plus I was fighting some %path% issues that also lead to a file that needed to be deleted.

 ### Downloads
 I have put three versions up for testing